How an Internet Peering Network Reduces Bandwidth Costs for Colleges and UniversitiesFebruary 17, 2016

 In private Peering, partners peer directly with one another through their networks.
 In public Peering, partners exchange traffic through a centralized peering exchange—also known as an IX.

-There can be hundreds of members of a Peering Exchange such as NYIIX and LAIIX.
+There can be hundreds of members of a Peering Exchange such as NYIIX.
 These ISPs share a direct Peering network, instead of routing traffic through the public Internet.
 This direct connection increases speed, quality and efficiency.

 Each partnership is unique.
 The partners negotiate agreements between themselves independent of the exchange.